Turee/kickstart-your-graphql-api-with-hasura/readme.md

 ### Authorization

 Next we are going to implement some access control.
-We don't want to allow users modify other peoples orders for example, that would be bad.
-To do this we are going to use Hasura console to generate the required metadata for the authorization.
+We don't want to allow users modify another user's orders for example, that would be bad.
+We are going to do this by using Hasura console to generate the required metadata.

 First, let's give the user permission to select his own orders.
 We will add a custom check that will validate that the `user_id` in the database row will match the `x-hasura-user-id` header.
 ![](order_select.png)

-Next, let's allow the user to select all pizzas and toppings (he probably want's to see a menu):
+Next, let's allow the user to select all pizzas and toppings (he probably wants to see a menu):
 ![](pizza_select.png)
 ![](pizza_topping_select.png)
 ![](topping_select.png)

 ### Order service

-We could allow the user to insert orders to the database and have Hasura to save the value of `x-hasura-user-id` header to order's `user_id` column and that would be it.
+We could allow the user to insert orders to the database. and have Hasura to save the value of `x-hasura-user-id` header to order's `user_id` column and that would be it.

-But in the real world we probably want to execute some business logic when the order is placed like sending emails, processing payments and such.
+But in the real world we want to execute some business logic when the user places an order.
+Such business logic can be sending emails, notifications, processing payments and such.

-We are going to implement a simple NodeJS application which expose a single GraphQL mutation called `createOrder` and we are going to glue the schema to the Hasura schema using Hasura's "Remote Schemas" feature:
+I have implemented a simple NodeJS application which exposes a single GraphQL mutation called `createOrder`.
+We can glue the schema to the Hasura schema using Hasura's "Remote Schemas" feature:

 ![](remote_schema.png)

-Now the NodeJS application will handle `createOrder` mutations and we have a place where we can implement all the business logic we want.
+The NodeJS application now handles the `createOrder` mutation.
+Also, we have a place where we can implement all the business logic we want.

-Source code for the NodeJS application can be found here: LINK_TO_THE_NODE_APP
+You can find the source code for the NodeJS application [here](https://github.com/Turee/kickstart-your-graphql-api-with-hasura/tree/master/services/order).

 ## Trying it out